 Nicotine in tobacco products can lead to physical dependence, causing withdrawal symptoms when a person tries to quit.
 Nicotine Replacement Therapy (NRT) provides nicotine in the form of gums, patches, sprays, inhalers, or lozenges.
 NRT can help relieve some of the physical withdrawal symptoms so individuals can focus on the emotional aspects of tobacco dependence as well.
 Always consult with a doctor before starting any NRT.

-There are a variety of prescription drugs to help you quit smoking, including Bupropion or Varenicline (Chantix).
-Your doctor can help you choose which options would be best for you.
+There are a variety of prescription drugs to help you quit smoking, and your doctor can help you choose which options would be best for you.

-Please contact Jamie Lee, DPT, MSN, FNP if you have questions, concerns, or would like additional information on how to quit smoking.
+Please get in touch with Bridget Marley if you have questions or concerns or would like additional information on how to quit smoking.